Come join us to implement powerful, healthy, and sustainable knowledge futures!

 Experience architecting and making design decisions in the development of large scale, successful software projects.

-Experience participating in or managing an open source community.
+Experience participating in or managing an open source software development community.

 The junior developer will be responsible for developing upon the existing PubPub architecture and implementing new features.
 Both frontend web development and backend server design will be part of the responsibilities.